Jarell-Chinn/Prework-Study-Guide/README.md

 ## Features

 Hosts my Bootcamp Prework notes and organizes them into HTML, CSS, Git, JavaScript.
-It also demonstrates the basics of each subject by the websites existants.
+It also demonstrates the basics of each subject by the website's existants.
 Also has the ability to randomly select one of the subjects to study.